Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 5830 should in theory be a lot faster than the Radeon HD 5750 1GB in general. (explain)
+Memory BandwidthThe Radeon HD 5830 should theoretically be a lot faster than the Radeon HD 5750 1GB overall. (explain)

-Texel RateThe Radeon HD 5830 is a lot (more or less 78%) more effective at AF than the Radeon HD 5750 1GB. (explain)
+Texel RateThe Radeon HD 5830 should be much (about 78%) more effective at texture filtering than the Radeon HD 5750 1GB. (explain)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon HD 5830 is a better choice, not by a very large margin though. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the Radeon HD 5830 is the winner, though only just barely. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison